 Ethical Requirements (Ref: Para.
-3(a), 20, 22(a))
+3(a), Aus 20.1, 22(a))

 - A30.
-Part A of the IESBA Code establishes Relevant ethical requirements include the following fundamental principles with which the assurance practitioner is required to comply:
+Relevant ethical requirements include the following fundamental principles with which the assurance practitioner is required to comply:

 - (a) Integrity;

 - (b) Objectivity;

 - (c) Professional competence and due care;

 - (d) Confidentiality; and

 - (e) Professional behaviour.

 - A31.
-Part A of the IESBA Code Relevant ethical requirements also provides a conceptual framework for professional accountants assurance practitioners to apply to:
+Relevant ethical requirements[#] also provide a conceptual framework for assurance practitioners to apply to:

 - (a) Identify threats to compliance with the fundamental principles.
 Threats fall into one or more of the following categories:

 - (i) Self-interest;

 - (ii) Self-review;

 - (iii) Advocacy;

 - (iv) Familiarity; and

 - (v) Intimidation;

 - (b) Evaluate the significance of the threats identified; and

-See ASA 102.
-See ASA 102.

 - (c) Apply safeguards, when necessary, to eliminate the threats or reduce them to an acceptable level.
-Safeguards are necessary when the professional accountantassurance practitioner determines that the threats are not at a level at which a reasonable and informed third party would be likely to conclude, weighing all the specific facts and circumstances available to the professional accountantassurance practitioner at that time, that compliance with the fundamental principles is not compromised.
+Safeguards are necessary when the assurance practitioner determines that the threats are not at a level at which a reasonable and informed third party would be likely to conclude, weighing all the specific facts and circumstances available to the

+^{} See ASA 102.

+[#] See ASA 102.

+assurance practitioner at that time, that compliance with the fundamental principles is not compromised.

 - A32.
-Part B of the IESBA Code Relevant ethical requirements also describes how the conceptual framework in Part A applies in certain situations to professional accountants assurance practitioners in public practice, including:
+Relevant ethical requirements also describe how the conceptual framework applies in certain situations to assurance practitioners in public practice, including:

 - Professional appointment;

 - Conflicts of interest;

 - Second opinions;

 - Fees and other types of remuneration;

 - Marketing professional services;

 - Gifts and hospitality;

 - Custody of client assets;

 - Objectivity; and

 - Independence.

 - A33.
-Relevant ethical requirements The IESBA Code defines independence as comprising both independence of mind and independence in appearance.
+Relevant ethical requirements define independence as comprising both independence of mind and independence in appearance.
 Independence safeguards the ability to form an assurance conclusion without being affected by influences that might compromise that conclusion.
-Independence enhances the ability to act with integrity, to be objective and to maintain an attitude of professional skepticismscepticism.
-Matters addressed in the relevant ethical requirements IESBA Code with respect to independence include:
+Independence enhances the ability to act with integrity, to be objective and to maintain an attitude of professional scepticism.
+Matters addressed in the relevant ethical requirements with respect to independence include:

 - Financial interests;

 - Loans and guarantees;

 - Business relationships;

 - Family and personal relationships;

 - Employment with assurance clients;

 - Temporary staff assignments;

 - Recent service with an assurance client;

 - Serving as a director or officer of an assurance client;

 - Long association of senior personnel with assurance clients;

 - Provision of non-assurance services to assurance clients;

+- Fees (relative size, overdue, and contingent fees);

+- Compensation and evaluation policies;

+- Gifts and hospitality; and

 See ASA 102.

-See ASA 102.
+^{} See ASA 102.